zeruhur/loner/en/wip/pulp_adventures.md

 In this world, curses cling like shadows to sacred relics and hallowed grounds, following those who defy the old warnings.
 These curses bring terror and misfortune to those who disturb them, and their legends only deepen the allure of these forbidden places.

-- **The Curse of the Pharaohs** (Egypt): Ancient relics of Egypt’s royalty are famously cursed, and adventurers who disturb them often experience hallucinations and terrible visions.
-Those who survive speak of “the Eyes of the Pharaohs” watching from beyond, eager to reclaim what was taken.
-- **The Jade Plague** (China): A jade amulet said to harbor the vengeful spirit of a betrayed emperor brings ruin to its bearer.
-Overwhelmed by greed, they spiral into madness, unable to relinquish the amulet even as it consumes their soul.
-- **The Blackstone Mask** (Peru): Found among Incan ruins, this black stone mask curses all who gaze upon it.
-Its victims suffer blindness and haunting dreams, where ancient priests seem to beckon them toward their doom.
-- **Curse-Breaking Rituals**: Curses in *Pulp Adventures* require elaborate rituals to break, often involving rare herbs, sacred relics, or a mystic’s aid.
-However, each ritual is as unique as the curse itself, and failing to follow it precisely can trigger even worse effects.
-- **Symptoms of Curses**: The cursed experience nightmares, strange accidents, or streaks of impossible bad luck.
-Their misfortune often spreads to those nearby, isolating them from friends and allies.

 ### Mystical Artifacts

 Scattered across the world are relics of extraordinary power, yet their magic is as treacherous as it is alluring.
 These artifacts promise untold abilities, but they extract a high cost from those who wield them unwisely.

-- **The Eye of Horus** (Egypt): This amulet, said to be the Eye of Horus itself, grants glimpses into the future.
-Yet every glimpse drains the bearer’s strength, forcing them into “sightless nights” where they are haunted by shadowy visions.
-- **The Shard of Atlantis** (Mediterranean): A crystal fragment said to control water and storms.
-Though capable of moving oceans, it drains the life force of those who wield it, leaving them increasingly frail with each use.
-- **The Cross of Lazarus** (Vatican Archives, Rome): A relic reputed to heal the sick and even raise the dead, kept under lock and key in the Vatican.
-Adventurers seek its rumored location in hopes of resurrection, yet its power comes with a catch known only to the most devout.
-- **The Windcaller Horn** (Scotland): Said to control the weather when blown, this Highland horn summons storms that grow more violent with each use.
-It is both a boon and a bane, a relic that often claims its owner in the end.
-- **The Tear of the Moon** (India): This pearl is said to have once belonged to an ancient goddess.
-It can manipulate others’ thoughts, though it gradually fills its user’s mind with whispers, a descent into madness that cannot be stopped.

 ### Dark Rituals

 Across *Pulp Adventures*, dark rituals summon ancient powers, bending nature and the spiritual realm to the will of those daring enough to try.
 These rites are carefully guarded by secret societies and cults whose motives are often sinister.
 Adventurers who disrupt these rituals find themselves at odds with dark forces that won’t rest until vengeance is served.

-- **The Rite of Kothar** (Cairo): The *Cult of Amun-Ra* uses this forbidden summoning rite to call forth a Sphinx of Shadows, a guardian of their secrets.
-Only an arcane scholar or a master thief might break this ritual, lest the sphinx take permanent residence in the mortal realm.
-- **Blood of the Harvest** (Transylvania): Under a blood moon, a cabal in Transylvania enacts a ritual meant to summon the spirit of Dracula himself, hoping to siphon his power for eternal life.
-Breaking the ritual requires consecrated silver, but those who interfere may incur Dracula’s eternal wrath.
-- **The Serpent’s Circle** (South America): To commune with spirits of the jungle, certain Amazonian tribes perform the Serpent’s Circle, a sacrificial rite that grants knowledge of the jungle’s hidden treasures.
-Outsiders who disturb this ritual must contend with both spirits and the fierce guardians of the rite.
-- **Forbidden Knowledge**: Those who participate in these dark rituals sometimes gain glimpses of ancient events or forbidden locations.
-But these visions come at a price, haunting the mind and filling it with a fear of unseen watchers.
-- **Disruption Tactics**: To break these rituals, adventurers may need to steal rare items, disrupt chants, or counter protective spells.
-Success comes at a price, often inviting retaliation from the ritual’s powerful participants or even their summoned forces.

 ### Haunted Locations

 Haunted sites in *Pulp Adventures* are more than mere locations; they’re spiritual epicenters, charged with restless souls and eerie events that defy natural law.
 These places guard secrets and treasures alike, but each carries a heavy cost for those who dare to trespass.

-- **The LaLaurie Mansion** (New Orleans): Haunted by the ghosts of enslaved souls who suffered unspeakable horrors, the mansion chills visitors with ghostly wails, sudden cold spots, and feelings of dread.
-Disturbing its grounds is said to bring a lifetime of misfortune.
-- **The Queen Anne’s Revenge** (Caribbean Sea): The ghost ship of Blackbeard himself appears only during storms near the Bahamas.
-Sailors see spectral crewmen, forever bound to the ship, their forms trapped by the unbroken curse of their captain.
-- **The Tower of the Seven Sighs** (Edinburgh, Scotland): Rumored to be haunted by seven wrongfully executed souls, the tower seems cursed against repair; builders fall ill or experience sudden tragedies, unable to restore it.
-Visitors hear the sighs of the condemned echoing within its ancient stones.
-- **The Cursed Grove** (Ireland): In this forest, the spirits of druids rise to protect their secrets.
-Trees bend and twist as if alive, and travelers who harm the grove report becoming lost in an endless labyrinth of branches and shadows.
-- **The Screaming Cavern** (Greece): Said to be a gateway to the underworld, this cave emits a chilling wail during certain lunar phases.
-The cries are said to belong to a tragic hero of ancient Greece, bound by fate to linger in the world of the living.

 ### Occult Societies

 Occult societies manipulate global events from the shadows, hunting relics and wielding dark magic to secure forbidden knowledge.
 Each society has unique powers, often involving ancient texts, arcane spells, and a zeal that makes them dangerous to anyone who crosses their path.

-- **The Order of the Black Sun** (Germany): With origins tied to Nazi occultism, the Black Sun seeks to create supernatural weapons, using rune magic and twisted alchemy.
-Their experiments push ethical boundaries, and whispers of their work reach even the darkest corners of Europe.
-- **The Serpent’s Eye** (Amazon): Worshippers of an ancient jungle deity, the Serpent’s Eye protect sacred sites, conducting blood rites to gain favor from their serpent god.
-Trespassers face fierce resistance from both the cult and their dark deity’s creatures.
-- **The Cabal of St. Martin** (Paris): A clandestine group of mystics and philosophers in Paris, claiming knowledge of eternal life.
-Their experiments with symbols and alchemy are shrouded in secrecy, and rivals often disappear mysteriously.
-- **The Circle of the Veil** (New Orleans): Practitioners of Voodoo magic, the Circle guards the boundary between the living and the dead.
-They oppose other groups that would use these powers for darker purposes, though they do not hesitate to summon spirits to enforce their will.
-- **The Scarlet Crescent** (Middle East): An ancient network of sorcerers believed to preserve the lost city of Ubar.
-Cursed amulets mark their warnings to outsiders, and those who ignore them risk invoking powerful spells designed to keep Ubar’s secrets buried.

 ### Unexplainable Phenomena

 The supernatural in *Pulp Adventures* includes strange occurrences and phenomena that defy understanding.
 Rational minds struggle to make sense of these mysteries, yet they endure, unsettling travelers and drawing adventurers to explore what science cannot explain.

-- **The Haze of Hokkaido** (Japan): A thick fog rolls over northern Japan, creating memory lapses and déjà vu in those who walk through it.
-Some believe it’s a natural veil between worlds, while others think it to be the work of forgotten spirits.
-- **Phantom Rainfall** (Sahara Desert): Mirages of rain appear sporadically, leaving no moisture but only cryptic symbols in the sand.
-The locals say it is a warning from a lost civilization that once thrived in the desert.
-- **Time Slips** (Bermuda Triangle): Brief time anomalies send travelers to moments from the past or future, where they glimpse people and ships long gone.
-Those who return sometimes bring back items that shouldn’t exist.
-- **The Glowing Reef** (Pacific Ocean): A coral reef that emits an unearthly glow, believed to be a remnant of ancient Atlantean technology.
-Prolonged exposure induces vivid, otherworldly hallucinations, and some divers claim they’ve seen the city of Atlantis beneath its glow.
-- **The Vanishing Road** (Appalachian Mountains, USA): A mountain road that seems to disappear, leaving travelers stranded and confused.
-Some locals claim it’s an entrance to a parallel dimension, appearing only to those who are meant to see it.

 ## Cutting-Edge Technology